Vitaly-Work/java-courses-gen-ai-bootcamp/introduction-to-microservices/tasks/microservice_architecture_overview/README.md

 **Status codes:**

 - **200 OK** – Resource retrieved successfully.
+- **400 Bad Request** – The provided ID is invalid (e.g., contains letters, decimals, is negative, or zero).
 - **404 Not Found** – Resource with the specified ID does not exist.
 - **500 Internal Server Error** – An error occurred on the server.